locomotivecms/steam/README.md

 ## Running test with docker

-A docker configuration is included in this repository, you can run all the test with the following process
+A docker configuration is included in this repository, you can run all the tests with the following procedure

 First run a bash shell inside the container